system76/docs/_articles/yubikey_fde.md

 Choose an available Key Slot and use it with the **-s** option in the next step.

-## Modify LUKS Header

-The last step is to modify the LUKS header to support the Yubikey.
-There are 8 key slots available in a LUKS header.
-We need to add your Yubikey's challenge and response key to one of them.

-To do this, run the command:
+## Add Yubikey Challenge to Key Slot

+Use **yubikey-luks-enroll** to add your Yubikey's challenge-resonse to a Key Slot:

     sudo yubikey-luks-enroll -s 7 -d /dev/sda3